e-shreve/rulecheck/README.md

 Each rule object must consist of a "name" string.
 The name may contain '.' characters which are used to differentiate between collections of rules known as rulepacks.

 Optionally, a rule object may include a settings object.
-The expected/supported content of the settings object will depend on the rule.
+The full list of settings supported depends on the particular rule.
+However, all rules support the following settings:
+- werror: if value evaluates as true, it promotes all WARNINGS to ERRORS
+- verbose: if value evaluates as true, the rule may provide additional output on stdout

+True values are y, yes, t, true, on and 1; false values are n, no, f, false, off and 0.

 Note that rules *may* support being specified multiple times.
 For example, a rule for finding banned terms or words could support multiple instantiations each with a different word or term specified: